LINES OF SUCCESSION

 The table is divided into three parts, for ease of reading.
 (Zoom in if the type is too small for you.)
 The first part covers the chief justiceship and associate justice positions 1-3; the second part, associate justice positions 4-7; the third part, associate justice positions 8-10.

-As a bonus, here are statistics about the frequency with which justices have disagreed with one another in non-unanimous cases, for October Term 2005 through October Term 2015:
+Here are statistics about the frequency with which justices have disagreed with one another in non-unanimous cases, for October Term 2005 through October Term 2016:

 I used the statistics which underlie the preceding graph to construct the following index of defection (D) for each justice, by term:

-where the wings are the “conservative” wing (Alito, Kennedy, Scalia, Thomas, and Roberts) and the “liberal” wing (Breyer, Ginsburg, Kagan, Sotomayor, Souter, and Stevens),
+The wings are the “conservative” wing (Gorsuch, Alito, Thomas, Scalia, Roberts, and Kennedy) and the “liberal” wing (Breyer, Ginsburg, Kagan, Sotomayor, Souter, and Stevens).

 The lower the index, the more prone is a justice to vote with the other members of his or her wing; the higher the index, the more prone is a justice to vote with members of the opposing wing.
 Here’s a graph of the indices, by term: